 Choosing the Best Option

 Once you consider both living options, taking into consideration the cost of rent, meal plans, and other bills, as well as the convenience of each, it’s time to make a decision.
-But keep in mind that in many cases, it is easier to live on campus, because you can spend most of your time focused on your schoolwork.
-Additionally, it is generally a good idea to live on campus your first year, because it will help you form friendships, and is easier to adjust to college life that way.
+In many cases, it is easier to live on campus, because you can spend most of your time focused on your schoolwork.
+It's also generally a good idea to live on campus your first year because it will help you form friendships, and is easier to adjust to college life that way.